pmekam/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 Incorrect use of automation
 --------------------------------------------------
-Please be aware to use automation incorrectly.
+Please be aware NOT to use automation incorrectly.
 This might lead to difficulties and even danger for your health.
 Examples for incorrect use are for instance:

 * Trying to override algorithm at all instead of help only (i.e. by changing profile instead of tunning basal, IC etc.)
 * Setting profile to compensate food